 - EDUC 521 - Advanced Content Reading and Children's Literature (3 credits, summer odd)

-- EDUC 522 - Advanced Pedagogies for Teaching Literacy (1.5 credits, summer odd)
+- EDUC 522 - Advanced Pedagogies for Teaching Literacy (1.5 credits, spring odd)